matomo-org/plugin-LoginLdap/README.md

 will not be allowed to authenticate.

-Set **Required User Group** to the full DN of a group the user should be a member of. _Note: Internally, LoginLdap will issue a query using `(memberof=?)` to find users of a certain group._
+Set **Required User Group** to the full DN of a group the user should be a member of. _Note: Internally, LoginLdap will issue a query using `(memberof=?)` to find users of a certain group.
+Your server may require additional configuration to support `memberof`._

 Set **LDAP Search Filter** to an LDAP filter string to use, for example: `(objectClass=person)` or `(&(resMemberOf=cn=mygroup,ou=commonOU,dc=www,dc=example,dc=org)(objectclass=person))`.